moritzploss/tribology/README.md

 # tribology
-This Python 3 package is a collection of functions and classes for tribology research and education, including contact mechanics, lubrication science and data handling.
+This Python 3 package is a collection of functions and classes for tribology research and education, including contact mechanics, lubrication science, data handling and data processing.
 It provides implementations of analytical and numerical calculation routines together with frequently used constants.

 The **tribology package** is hosted on GitHub: